 San Francisco: I have been all over the world and San Francisco remains to be one of my favorite places.
+From plenty of sightseeing to do, including the Golden Gate Park, to dining at san francisco restaurants on the water, there’s something for everyone in this beautiful city.
 I have visited there numerous times, my grandmother lived there and for seven years I lived an hour and a half away.
 San Francisco is probably the only city in California that you can do without a car, although my suggestions includes those with a car because I have always had a car when I have gone there.

 A quick note about where to stay, you can stay practially anywhere in San Francisco and be near public transportation, popular areas are around Union Square and by the waterfront.
 I like to stay by the airport.
 The reasons being you can stay at a much nicer hotel for a lot less money, plus do not have pay for parking.
 Usually you can get a really good deal on priceline or hotwire and if you are not driving or don’t want to drive in the city, you can take the BART into the city.
 In most cities I like to stay in the city so I can walk to things, but for whatever reason I would rather stay just outside of the city when I go there.

 Start your day getting breakfast at the Ferry Building Market Place from there you can either walk or take the vintage street car to Pier 39.
 Make sure that when you are at Pier 39, you check out the Sea Lions.
 I don’t recommend buying or eating anything here, but it is worth a walk.